 West Michigan's music scene

-The Concussions, by the way, plan to release brand new tracks featuring Vits in the near future.
-And Vits himself notes: “I have so many ideas and projects swimming in my head as the morphine, tramadol and steroids give me creative surges.”
-He’s also distributing his “vast collection to my talented students who will carry on the mission of love and music.”
-In its season opener, Grand Rapids Symphony will present the world premiere of brain cancer survivor Alexander Miller’s “Immortal Beloved” plus Beethoven’s 5th and Bruch’s Violin Concerto No. 1 at 8 p.m.
-Friday and Saturday at DeVos Performance Hall.
-Tickets, $19-$76, available online here.
-Now, here’s the Bill Vits story, in his own words.
+The Concussions, by the way, are releasing a 20th anniversary compilation album (“eXXorcising our demons”) that includes brand new tracks featuring Vits.
+Vits himself noted in September: “I have so many ideas and projects swimming in my head as the morphine, tramadol and steroids give me creative surges.”
+He was also distributing his “vast collection to my talented students who will carry on the mission of love and music.”
+Here’s the Bill Vits story, in his own words.

 Musicians often trace their instrumental beginnings to events, personalities and opportunities.
 As a child and student we are often unaware of the significance and brilliance of these events and those that take us under their wing.
 One of my first memories was a Scottish Style (Shrine) Band in the Evanston, Ill., Fourth of July parade.